ellisztamas/evolvienna/index.md

 ### Support and contact

-In case you have any questions please contact a member of the _EvolVienna meeting organizing committee_:
+In case you have any questions or feedback please contact a member of the _EvolVienna meeting organizing committee_:
 - Tom Ellis (GMI - Gregor Mendel Institute of Molecular Plant Biology of the Austrian Academy of Sciences)
 - Christina Hedderich (University of Vienna, Dep. of Botany and Vienna Grad.
 School of Population Genetics)
 - Sanjay Narayanaswamy (University of Vienna, Dep. of Neuroscience and Developmental Biology)
 - Daria Shipilina (IST - Institute of Science and Technology Austria)
 - Thomas Wolfe (BOKU - University of Natural Resources and Life Sciences Vienna)
-- Ben Wölfl (University of Vienna, Dep. of Mathematics and Vienna Grad.
+- Benjamin Wölfl (University of Vienna, Dep. of Mathematics and Vienna Grad.
 School of Population Genetics)

+### Author and acknowledgements

+Author: Benjamin Wölfl, Department of Mathematics, Oskar-Morgenstern-Platz 1, 1090 Wien, Austria

+Big thanks to the _EvolVienna_ community for support, attending, talks, poster submissions and lively discussions.

+An image by <a href="https://pixabay.com/users/dianaparkhouse-9868127/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4551691">Diana Parkhouse</a> from <a href="https://pixabay.com/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=4551691">Pixabay</a> was used on this website.